LeandroTamola/React-Native-Contact-List/README.md

 yarn
 ```

-_And now you can start the app by using one of this three commands_
+_Now you can start the app by using one of this three commands_

 ```
 yarn start